Sublimation Printing: A Complete 2026 Guide for POD Sellers

 Sublimation Printing Pros and Cons

-The biggest benefit of sublimation printing is its quality.
-Designs stay sharp after hundreds of washes, and customers appreciate the smooth, soft finish.
-But the biggest drawback is material limits.
-You can’t print on pure cotton, which narrows your options.
+Every printing method has trade-offs.
+The biggest benefit of sublimation is quality - designs stay sharp after hundreds of washes with a smooth, soft finish - while the biggest drawback is material limits, since you can't print pure cotton.
+Here is the full picture.

 Also Read: